Summer Street Bridge disaster: Aftermath

 Divers from the Hugh Nawn company began work at 9 pm; bodies were removed from the wreckage from 10 pm to 12:40 am.
-Forty-five bodies were discovered in the channel and the sunken streetcar; the forty-sixth victim did not wash ashore until May 1917.
+Forty-five bodies were discovered in the channel and the sunken streetcar; the forty-sixth victim was found in the channel in May 1917.
 Boston newspapers, each vying for the best story, reported body counts as high as 60.
 The streetcar was removed from the channel at 3:30 am by a crane on the wrecking lighter Admiral.

 Boston's Public Service Commission ruled the accident to be the fault of Walsh for failing to stop at the posted sign, but noted that such signs were hard to notice and that many drawbridges lacked them entirely.
 Walsh went on trial for manslaughter in October 1917, with witnesses differing on many aspects of the accident.
 The bridge tenders claimed the required red lantern had been hung on the gate to warn streetcars of the open bridge, but Walsh claimed he saw no such lantern.
 Some questioned how the glass lantern had survived the impact of the trolley with the gates, which broke a 4 inch iron post in two; they alleged that the bridge tenders may have actually hung it after the accident.
 Walsh was declared not guilty, but he never ran a streetcar again and died around 1932 at age 41.
-McKeon died in combat in France in July 1918.
+McKeon died during World War I combat in France in July 1918.

 The disaster was the first major accident involving the BERy.
 It remained the worst in Boston for many years; the more famous Boston Molasses Disaster in 1919 had less than half the fatalities.
 It was only surpassed in 1942, when the Cocoanut Grove fire killed nearly 500 people.

 Car #393 was returned to service but most operators refused to run it; it was converted to a work car and later scrapped.
 The streetcar route was converted to bus on June 20, 1953.
 After several reroutings between 1968 and 2005, the modern MBTA route 7 bus follows largely the same route as the streetcar involved in the disaster.